HASHCUT69/Blend-n-Run/DOCS/DEVELOPMENT_SETUP.md

 # Development Setup Guide for Blend & Run Chrome Extension

 This guide provides step-by-step instructions on setting up a local development environment for the Blend & Run Chrome Extension.
+It also includes an additional step to clone the `bililiteRange` repository, which is a required dependency of the extension.
 By following these steps, you can test and develop the extension on your local machine before deploying it to your browser.

 ## Prerequisites